 Question: "What does the Bible say about sexism?"

-Answer: Sexism is the discrimination against people, typically women, based solely on gender.
-Sexism can be evident in hiring practices, educational opportunities, and even subconscious attitudes.
-In Old Testament times, sexism was the accepted social norm in most civilizations.
-Women were considered second-class citizens and in some cultures were treated like slaves to be owned by their husbands.
-Since in some passages the Bible does not challenge those norms, we may wonder if the Bible supports sexism.
-What should be a Christian’s response?
+Answer: Sexism is discrimination against people, typically women, based solely on gender.
+Sexism can influence hiring practices, educational opportunities, social standing, and one’s mental well-being.
+In ancient times, sexism was the accepted social norm in most civilizations.
+Women were considered second-class citizens and in some cultures were treated like slaves by their husbands.
+Since the Bible records historical facts and does not always challenge the prevailing social norms, some wonder if the Bible supports sexist attitudes.
+What is the Bible’s position on sexism?

-To best understand what the Bible teaches about the God-ordained roles of men and women, we need to first differentiate between sexism and the respect for natural gender differences.
-In the 21st century, the backlash against sexism has gone to the other extreme.
-Rather than settle for gender equality in the business and social arenas, activists push for the obliteration of any reference to gender differences.
-Recently, it has become politically incorrect to even acknowledge biological gender differences, to the extent that we can supposedly choose whatever gender (or none) we feel at the moment.
-However, simple recognition of the physical, emotional, and psychological differences between the sexes is not sexism.
-Agreeing with God’s designated gender roles in marriage and the church is not sexism.
-So, for the purposes of this article, we will define sexism as “the unfair and unwarranted treatment of a person based solely on that person’s biologically assigned gender.”
+We need to first differentiate between sexism and respect for natural gender differences.
+The recognition that God created men and women in a complementary fashion is not sexism; neither is the acknowledgement of physical, emotional, and psychological differences between the sexes.
+Further, accepting God’s designated gender roles in marriage and the church is not sexism.
+So, for the purposes of this article, we will define sexism as “the unfair and unwarranted treatment of a person based solely on that person’s biological gender.”